 Why do I need to fulfill health requirements to attend Stanford University?

-This is a University requirement that all students enrolled full or half-time at a post-secondary education institution shall present proof of immunity to certain diseases/illnesses.
+The University requires that all students enrolled full or half-time present proof of immunity to certain diseases/illnesses.
 The reason is, 1) to ensure that all students have proper immunity to avoid the spread of disease/illness throughout the campus community, and 2) to ensure that students are protected in case of any outbreak on campus.

 I am a previous Stanford University student returning to start a new academic program (e.g., undergraduate to graduate).
 I fulfilled these requirements already; do I have to complete them again?

-Previous Stanford University students returning to start a new academic program will not need to complete the entrance forms again, however make sure that you are up- to-date for vaccinations based on current entrance requirements.
+Previous Stanford University students returning to start a new academic program will not need to complete the entrance forms again, however you will want to make sure that you are up-to-date for vaccinations based on current entrance requirements.

 Do I have to complete the 'Tuberculosis Testing Form’ if I answered 'NO' to all questions on the Tuberculosis Screening Form?